arabidopsis/flask-template/app/login/README.md

 The "database" in this case is just either a single `password` or a dictionary of `email` => `password` as spcified by `SITE_PASSWORD` configuration variable.
+You can of course improve on this... :)

+Just ensure that you call `init_app` in `login_view.py` when creating your app (see `app.init_fg_app`).

+Of course if you don't need any of this just delete this directory;
+There is no dependency in the main app.